MLBAMGames/MLBGames/README.md

 If Replay is selected, it will start the stream from the selected value

-- When the game starts (drops the puck) - _7:10PM for a game scheduled at 7PM_
+- When the game starts (play ball) - _7:10PM for a game scheduled at 7PM_
 - When the event starts (game time) - _7:00PM for a game scheduled at 7PM_
 - At the beginning of the stream - _Around 6:30PM (pregame) for a game starting at 7PM_